 - graph theory and discrete mathematics.

 To understand matrices better, mathematicians define several operations.
 For example, we can add the arrays together.
 Heck, we can even multiply them, although this can get a little tricky.
-They also define how to transpose a matrix, which brings us to why we're here right now.
+And when you want to find the inverse of a matrix via the so-called adjoint matrix, you need to know how to transpose a matrix (the cofactor matrix in this case), which brings us to why we're here right now.

 How to transpose a matrix?